So was Sam's "infection" just one big red herring? Like, it really was just a stress rash and not the disease?

 Why aren't the kids in danger from the disease?
 Isn't the haze in the air going to do anything?

-I think it had to do with "direct exposure" to both the comet and it's radiation.
+I think it had to do with "direct exposure" to both the comet and its radiation.
 If you were in an area that wasn't exposed to the outside you were okay.
-But if you were outside or had a window open, you were exposed.
+But if you were outside or had a window open, or the vents open with the fans going full tilt, you were exposed.
 It looks like the people who were outside got the highest exposure and were turned into carbon-dust, while anyone with minimal exposure like the think-tank scientists decomposed at a much slower rate.
 And I think it was said that the "haze" for the most part was the carbon-dust of the people living in Los Angeles and not actual radiation.
 When it started raining and the carbon-dust was washed away, the red haze went away too.

 Why aren't there a lot more survivors around?
 If all it takes to shield someone is a thin metal box, like the garden shed Sam slept in, you'd think there'd be thousands of people who happened to be sheltered in the same way, in a city as big as L.A.
 Anyone working the night shift in a building with metal walls, for example, or squatters living out of metal cargo containers.